-Finally, insurance companies in Liechtenstein must be authorised by the Liechtenstein Financial Market Authority (Finanzmarktaufsicht Liechtenstein, FMA) before doing insurance business.
-The FMA supervises all activities of Liechtenstein insurance intermediaries and, in this context, also ensures proper supervision of the cross-border activities of Liechtenstein insurance intermediaries in the European Economic Area and Switzerland.
-Therefore, provisions of the Insurance Supervision Act of 2015 (Versicherungaufsichtsgesetz, VersAG) and the Insurance Supervision Ordinance of 2015 (Versicherungaufsichtsverordnung, VersAV) may be relevant for writing insurance contracts.
-By the way, the VersAG was revised in 2015 by implementing the Solvency II Directive 2009/138/EC.
+(Re-)Insurance companies as well as Insurance Intermediaries in Liechtenstein must be licensed by the Liechtenstein Financial Market Authority (Finanzmarktaufsicht Liechtenstein, FMA) before they can conduct insurance business.
+The FMA supervises all activities of Liechtenstein insurances and insurance intermediaries and, in this context, also ensures proper supervision of the cross-border activities of Liechtenstein insurance intermediaries in the European Economic Area and Switzerland.
+Therefore, provisions of the Insurance Supervision Act of 2015 (Versicherungaufsichtsgesetz, VersAG) and the Insurance Supervision Ordinance of 2015 (Versicherungaufsichtsverordnung, VersAV) as well as the Insurance Distribution Act of 2017 (Versicherungsvertriebsgesetz, VersVertG) and the Insurance Distribution Ordinance of 2018 (Versicherungsvertriebsverordnung, VersVertG) may be relevant for writing insurance contracts.